txdat/notes/obsidian/engineering/system design/topics/chat system.md

 # network protocols
 - client (sender) -> chat service
 	- client opens a http connection to chat service with keep-alive header to send message, and inform chat service to send to the receiver
-	- keep-alive connection allows maintain connection, reduce http handshakes
+	- keep-alive connection allows maintaining connection, reduce http handshakes
 - chat service -> client (recipient)
 	- not able to send message from server to client using http connection
 	- server initiated connection:
-		- pooling
+		- polling
 			- client periodically asks the server for new messages available
-			- depend on frequency, pooling could be costly (consume more server's resources to answer 'no')
+			- depend on frequency, polling could be costly (consume more server's resources to answer 'no')
-		- long pooling
+		- long polling
 			- client holds connection until there are new messages or reach to timeout
 			- client sends new messages to server by new connection after receiving messages
 			- cons: